mjwhitta/zoom/README.md

 ## TODO

-- Need to test to see if any ag/ack/grep flags break functionality
+- Need to test to see if any passthru flags break functionality
-    - In the meantime, Ag/Ack/Grep/Pt profiles have sane default flags
+    - In the meantime, profiles have sane default flags
 - RDoc